Allen Winsor: Federal judicial service

 On April 10, 2018, President Donald Trump nominated Winsor to serve as a United States District Judge of the United States District Court for the Northern District of Florida.
-He was nominated to the seat vacated by Judge Robert Lewis Hinkle, who assumed senior status on November 7, 2016.
+He was nominated to the seat vacated by Judge Robert Hinkle, who assumed senior status on November 7, 2016.
 On May 23, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 14, 2018, his nomination was reported out of committee by an 11–10 vote.
+Democratic Senator Bill Nelson of Florida supported his nomination.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
-On January 23, 2019, President Trump announced his intent to renominate Winsor for a federal judgeship.
+On January 23, 2019, Trump announced his intent to renominate Winsor for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On June 18, 2019, the Senate invoked cloture on his nomination by a 54–42 vote.
 On June 19, 2019, he was confirmed by a 54–44 vote, with Democrat Joe Manchin voting for him.
 He received his judicial commission on June 21, 2019.
+He became chief judge in June 2025.